mdawn/genericTCPrelay/README.md

 ## Description

-A little system with a single relay server that supports multiple echos, and allows each echo to have multiple clients(telnet).
+A system with a single relay server which supports multiple servers and, in turn, multiple clients for each server.

 ## What We Need